luminovang/documentation/http/request.md

 **Return Value:**

-`bool` - Returns true if the request method is GET, false otherwise.
+`bool` - Returns true if the request method is `GET`, false otherwise.

 ***

 ### isPost

-Check if the request method is POST.
+Check if the request method is `POST`.

 ```php
 public isPost(): bool